Get Rid of White Mold

 White Mold on the Clothing

 White mold can usually be found on clothing, particularly during the summer season.
-Therefore, you must be sure that that your clothing is completely dried before placing it in your cupboard or closet.
+Therefore, you must be sure that your clothing is completely dry before placing it in your cupboard or closet.

-Drying clothing in the sun may remove all moisture as it acts as a natural disinfectant.
-If your clothing smells musty or may have signs of white mold, you have to apply vinegar and hot water to kill the mold spores.
+Drying clothing in the sun helps remove moisture and can inhibit growth, but it is not a complete disinfectant for heavy infestations.
+If your clothing smells musty or shows signs of white mold, you need to soak it in hot water with vinegar to kill the mold spores.

 How can you prevent white mold?

-One of the most important factors in keeping molds away is moisture control.
-Get them repaired as soon as possible whenever you have a leaky roof, poor ventilation, basement floods, or a malfunctioning appliance.
+One of the most important factors in keeping mold away is moisture control.
+Repair leaks in the roof as soon as possible.
+If you have a leaky roof, poor ventilation, or malfunctioning appliances, repair them.

-Along with removing mold, it is also mandatory to tackle the root of a problem.
-Otherwise, mold will return immediately.
+Along with removing mold, it is also mandatory to tackle the root of the problem.
+Otherwise, mold will likely return.
 It is better to hire a mold professional to audit your house to see where the moisture issue originates.

 Aside from keeping your house free of excess humidity, it is also necessary to keep it neat and clean.
 Mold requires a food source to grow and flourish, and cardboard, dust, paper, and other organic substances are used as a primary food source for mold.